 4. Do not Litter

 It is entirely okay to decide to spoil yourself the whole day swimming and sunbathing.
 Just remember to keep those activities like eating, lounging and socialising around the swimming pool litter-free.
-Take your food in designated areas, and place your litter in the proper disposal points.
-Some people assume that the chlorine levels in the swimming pools are high enough to keep the water clean at all times.
-However, littering is not only polluting, but it also destroys the aesthetics of the swimming pool.
+Take your food to designated areas, and place your litter in the proper disposal points.
+Some people assume that the chlorine levels in swimming pools are high enough to keep the water clean at all times.
+However, littering is not only polluting but also destroys the aesthetics of the swimming pool.

 5. Ask for Help